SLE329 - Aquatic Animal Health and Reproduction

 2 classes per week (1 x 1 hour and 1 x 2 hour), 4 x 3 hour practicals per trimester

-This unit will provide students with important knowledge of the health and reproduction of aquatic animals in an aquaculture context.
+In SLE329, students will learn about the health and reproduction of aquatic animals in an aquaculture context.
 It will primarily focus on finfish, crustaceans and molluscs, and will explore the major diseases affecting these animals, including a description of the pathogen, clinical signs, diagnostic techniques, treatments and disease management.
 This unit will also explore fish reproductive endocrinology, natural and hormone-induced reproduction, and techniques for sex control.
 Students will develop fundamental and applied skills applicable to different species cultured in freshwater and saltwater environments.